Data center management: Help desk professionalism

-An ITIL-compliant help desk is usually a part of a bigger service desk unit, which is part of ITSM.
+An ITIL compliant help desk is usually a part of a bigger service desk unit, which is part of ITSM.

 As the incoming phone calls are random in nature, help desk agent schedules are often maintained using an Erlang C calculation.
 Companies with custom application software may also have an applications team who are responsible for the development of in-house software.
 The help desk may assign to the applications team such problems as finding software bugs.
 Requests for new features or information about the capabilities of in-house software that come through the help desk are also assigned to applications groups.
 The help desk staff and supporting IT staff may not all work from the same location.
 With remote access applications, technicians are able to solve many help desk issues from another work location or their home office.
 While there is still a need for on-site support to effectively collaborate on some issues, remote support provides greater flexibility.

 AT&T Mobility previously provided technical support for some of its mobile phones through Device Support Centers.

-Some companies and organizations provide discussion boards for users of their products to interact; such forums allow companies to reduce their support costs without losing the benefit of customer feedback.
+Some organizations provide discussion boards for users of their products to interact; such forums allow companies to reduce their support costs without losing the benefit of customer feedback.

 Some fee-based service companies charge for premium technical support services.